 However, global stock markets seem to tell a more positive story.
 Markets are rallying across the world and have been so doing since their mid-March trough, with the US stock indexes leading the charge.
 Today, some markets – like the S&P 500 – are close to fully erasing their recent losses.

 "February and March were difficult months for stock market investors – with the sharp declines the markets were showing and wider economic chaos, sleepless nights were aplenty.
-Since then the stock markets have generally been positive with many investors’ portfolios close to their pre-coronavirus levels which is good news for them as we head into an autumn of uncertainty," said Kimberley Sykes, of the Pearson Solicitors and Financial Advisers.
+Since then the stock markets have generally been positive with many investors’ portfolios close to their pre-coronavirus levels which is good news for them as we head into an autumn of uncertainty," said Kimberly Davies, Independent Financial Adviser at Pearson Solicitors.

 The divergence between economic news and stock market performance